 Experiment with RF

 Here’s where it gets interesting.
 Many people think that RF is black magic and that’s a justified impression.
 It’s not and you can learn about RF through books and kits.
 But the seeming unpredictability of how radio waves behave, and the fact that you can’t see them, gives RF that magical aura.
 The Helium network is an opportunity to both experiment with and understand RF.
 So let’s get to it.

 Upgrade your Antenna

 A first step toward doing this is to upgrade from the stock antenna.
 The antenna that ships with your miner is a relatively low gain (2 dBi) antenna.
 This antenna trades off distance for a near omni-directional pattern.
 You can get either of the following antennas.

-Ideally you should test with as many different types of antennas as you can.
+Ideally you should test with different types of antennas.
 The Helium network is growing rapidly and every day spent with a sub-optimal setup is lost opportunity to earn HNT.

 Remove all Sources of RF Interference